 Turkey ETF (TUR) Hits New 52-Week High

-For investors seeking momentum,iShares MSCI Turkey ETF TUR is probably on radar.
-The fund just hit a 52-week high, and is up 63.1% from its 52-week low of $15.00 per share.
+For investors seeking momentum, iShares MSCI Turkey ETF TUR is probably on radar.
+The fund just hit a 52-week high, and is up 76.1% from its 52-week low of $15.00 per share.

 But are more gains in store for this ETF?
 Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed: